-C21 Early Decision C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that Х asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
-C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2014 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: C22 Early action C22 Yes No
+C21 Early Decision

+C21 Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that X asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? year (rreshman) applicants for fall enrollment?

+C21 If "yes," please complete the following:

+C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date

+C21 For the Fall 2019 entering class:

+C21 Number of early decision applications received by your institution

+C21 Number of applicants admitted under early decision plan

+C21 Please provide significant details about your early decision plan:

+C22 Early action

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х
+C22 Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х

 C22 If "yes," please complete the following:

+),

 C22 Early action closing date

 C22 Early action notification date

-· · ·